 The basement rim joist, also known as band joist or sill plate, is an often-neglected area of the home.
 There are several joints that come together at the rim joist during the construction of your home, and most of the utilities like electrical and natural gas enter your home through large holes at the rim.
-Air sealing and insulating the basement rim joist will keep drafts out to hold heat in your home in the winter or keep your home cool in the summer.
+Air sealing and insulating the basement rim joist with closed cell spray foam will keep drafts out to hold heat in your home in the winter or keep your home cool in the summer.

 Why is basement rim joist insulation paired with air sealing and attic insulation?

 It is important to air seal and insulate the band joist and attic together to help create a comfortable temperature for every level of your home.
 If you insulate the rim joist in the basement, but neglect to insulate and air seal the attic, air, especially the air you pay to heat in the winter, is forced up and can escape out through the attic.
 Air sealing is also paired with insulating the rim joists to prevent cold floors above the basement.